AnaIsabelFernandezSirgo/PFDF_likelihood_initiation_model/README.md

 Since threat score (TS) is the metric used to determine postfire debris-flow likelihood, the results for each script are the mean TS from the 4-fold, and the median TS from the 10-permutation run, ranked in decreasing order.
 Next to each TS is a number from 0 to 79 (or 0 to 399), indicating the feature combination.
 You can find the feature combinations in variables.xlsx.
 Remember: Python indexes from 0, so if you want to investigate a feature combination further, subtract 1 when looking it up in Excel.

-two_2_feature_models.py, as the name says, only runs two 2-feature models — the ones selected for the SWA and SWB models.
-It also requires train_4k.csv, test_4k.csv, and the output from data_2_feature_matrices.py, saved as i10_2, i15_2, i30_2, i60_2 (same as 2_feature_models.py).
-The SWA and SWB models use logistic regression, i15 intensity, and square root weighting by default, but the code can be edited to use other algorithms, intensities, or weights.
-The result includes different accuracy metrics for just these two models.
+two_2_feature_models.py, as the name suggests, runs only two 2-feature models.
+These models use the feature combinations selected for the SWA and SWB models.
+To run this script, you need to download train_4k.csv and test_4k.csv, and run data_2_feature_matrices.py, saving the outputs as expected by two_2_feature_models.py: i10_2, i15_2, i30_2, and i60_2.

-SWA_SWB_models.py runs the final models selected for i15 and i30 using the SWA and SWB features.
-It outputs the three model coefficients for each case.
-It also runs SHAP (Shapley) values and PDP (partial dependence plots), so this file includes the models created for the four algorithms at i15, along with their interpretation graphs.
+By default, the SWA and SWB models use logistic regression (LR), the i15 rainfall intensity, and square root weighting.
+However, the code can be easily modified to run with any other algorithm, weighting method, or rainfall intensity.
+The output includes multiple accuracy metrics, but only for these two specific models — one algorithm, one intensity, one weighting.